sindresorhus/ky/readme.md

 ### ky.stop

 A `Symbol` that can be returned by a `beforeRetry` hook to stop the retry.
 This will also short circuit the remaining `beforeRetry` hooks.
+The original error that caused the retry attempt will be thrown.

 ```js
 import ky from 'ky';